QwQ11/danmaku-chating/README.md

-# danmaku-chating #
+# danmaku-chatting #
-Chating with danmaku!
+Chatting with danmaku!

 Danmaku will show on screen.

+(chatting is not chating)

 # Server #
 Server use LeanCloud, the keys is public.